rmsk2/rustpwman/README.md

 de obfuscation is only attempted if the environment variable is set **and** the `webdav_pw` value in the config file starts with the above mentioned prefix.
 Obfuscation of a plaintext password can be performed via the `rustpwman obf` command.
 When executing this command the user has to enter the password twice and then the obfuscated version is printed to the screen from where it can be copied to the `.rustpwman` config file.
 It has to be noted that this system of obfuscation only stops the most casual of attackers.
+Alternatively the password can be obfuscated via the `rustpwman cfg` command.

 As any WebDAV share can be mounted in such a way that it appears as a local drive I am not a 100% sure whether this feature is worth the additional about 50 dependencies but it demonstrates that my abstraction of the storage backend is viable.